ysdragon/SysInfo/README.md

 #### A complete example, ***RingFetch***, can be found [here](https://github.com/ysdragon/SysInfo/tree/main/examples).

 ## Supported Operating Systems
-- Linux: Void Linux, Ubuntu, Debian, Arch Linux, and Fedora.
+- Linux: Void Linux, Ubuntu, Debian, Arch Linux, and Fedora, etc.
 - Windows: Windows 10 and Windows 11.

 > [!NOTE]
 > This package has not been tested on macOS.